kiwi0fruit/ultimate-question/articles/dxb.md

 * Hoping that there are no “real” events probabilities differences after “Gauging away”,
 * Differences that are left — “They just are”.

+This way of using metaphysical considerations is like in [Temporal naturalism](http://arxiv.org/abs/1310.8539) article by Lee Smolin where metaphysics ideas are used for creating a scientific theory (are applied).

 ## My contribution to the Open ended evolution research program